FlavioZanoni/FlavioZanoni.com/README.md

 ## Description

-- This project is an "operate system", designed to host my projects, resume, and a playground for me to test new technologies and ideas.
+- This project is an "operating system", designed to host my projects, resume, and a playground for me to test new technologies and ideas.
 - The base of the project is made with [Astro](https://astro.build) witch will allow me try out any framework that i want to test, like React, Preact, Svelte, etc.
 - The core "OS" part of the project is made with [Svelte](https://svelte.dev) just because i wanted to learn it, and i think it's a great framework.